 The mere mention of AI and the brain conjures up images of Terminator robots obliterating the planet.
 Thankfully, things are looking much better right now.
 Let’s investigate how AI is benefiting the environment and, finally, humanity.
-I’ll be talking about how AI has influenced a variety of industries, including marketing, finance, banking, and others in this blog on applications of AI.
+In this blog we will be exploring the applications of AI, and how AI has influenced a variety of industries, including marketing, finance, banking, and others in this blog on applications of AI.

 Your products can be sweetened through marketing to draw in more customers.
 We humans are pretty good at making things sound good, but what if an algorithm or a bot exists only to promote a product or a business?
 It would accomplish the task pretty well!

 In the early 2000s, it was difficult to locate a product if we searched an online store without knowing its precise name.
 However, today when we search for an item on any e-commerce site, we get all relevant results.
 These search engines seem to be able to read our minds!
 We quickly receive a list of all pertinent items.
 Finding the ideal movies on Netflix is a good illustration of this.

 We’re all addicted to Netflix and Chill because it offers highly precise predictive technology based on viewer responses to movies.
 It looks at millions of records to make recommendations for shows and movies you might like based on your past behavior and film preferences.
 This technology is evolving and becoming more intelligent every day as the data set expands.

 With AI’s rapid development, it might soon be possible for online shoppers to purchase goods simply by taking a picture of them.
 Businesses like CamFind and their rivals are already experimenting with this.

 Applications of AI in Banking

 AI in banking is expanding faster than you might have anticipated!
 Many banks have already implemented AI-based systems for customer support, anomaly detection, and credit card fraud detection.
 This is exemplified by HDFC Bank.